stellar-sites/sca/pages/README.md

 <TipBar>

-::: tip Reduced Tuition Rates Are Here!
+::: tip Updated Tuition Rates Are Here!
 {{ $page.current_year }} Tuition and Fee schedules are now available click <a :href="$withBase('/tuition/')">here</a> for details!
 :::